 Corporate, Event and Wedding Flower Trends in Sydney

-Q&A with the owners of Naomi Jones Flower Studio, Kylie Broeking and Sandy Horton.
+Q&A with Sandy Horton, the owner of Naomi Jones Flower Studio

 Q: What are the main trends you are seeing in flower design at the moment?